-For information on hiring an inspector, see Nolo's article Home Inspections: A Crucial Step.
+For information on hiring an inspector, see Home Inspections: A Crucial Step.

 Buying extras lets you semi-custom design your home.
 But ask yourself what you really need and how much it will cost.
 Upgrades often add 5% to 20% to the cost of a new home.
 To get the most for your money, follow these steps:

-You've probably heard horror stories about new houses that begin to disintegrate soon after the buyer moves in -- the roof leaks, the basement floods after the first big rain, or the doors won't close.
-This shouldn't be a problem if you buy from a reputable developer -- but not all developers are reputable, and you may not be sure about yours.
+You've probably heard horror stories about new houses that begin to disintegrate soon after the buyer moves in—the roof leaks, the basement floods after the first big rain, or the doors won't close.
+This shouldn't be a problem if you buy from a reputable developer—but not all developers are reputable, and you might not be sure about yours.

-Your best bet is to buy a house with a new-house warranty from an independent insurance company as opposed to relying on a warranty from your own builder.
+Your best bet is to buy a house that comes with a new-house warranty from an independent insurance company as opposed to relying on a warranty that comes directly from the builder.
 Typically, new-home warranties cover workmanship and materials for one year; plumbing, electrical, heating, and air conditioning systems for two years; and major structural defects for ten years.

 It's best not to close escrow on a new home until the work is completed.
 You don't want to leave the builder an opening to delay construction into the indefinite future.

-Unfortunately, however, the standard form contract's closing date may force you to close on a home that isn't finished (or even started).
-You may be asked to sign a very one-sided purchase contract.
-You will be given numerous deadlines (to make deposits, agree to design changes, get loan approval, sell your present house, and close escrow), but the developer will have great leeway -- sometimes up to a year from the target date -- to deliver the house.
+Unfortunately, however, the standard form contract's closing date might force you to close on a home that isn't finished (or even started).
+You might be asked to sign a very one-sided purchase contract.
+You will be given numerous deadlines (to make deposits, agree to design changes, get loan approval, sell your present house, and close escrow), but the developer will have great leeway—sometimes up to a year from the target date—to deliver the house.